 “Hello sir,” I said, apparently waking him from sleep.
 Our conversation was halting, because the skeleton was putting everything I said and all of his responses through a translator.
 Bo Luk Lak was in Russia.
 He talked of locations in Second Life that no longer existed, where he used to “fly by airplane, and also a sea coast.”
 He called Russia “far, and cold,” and said that it was hard to get on Second Life there.
 Although it was late at night and I was tired, I delayed logging off because the connection felt as fragile as the long lost worlds he was attempting to describe.
 Again, there was nothing technically miraculous about using the internet to communicate with someone in Russia, but because I spotted this skeleton in the midst of a virtual crowd — because we encountered each other by chance and now someone was really typing at a computer somewhere in Russia — I felt unable to sever the connection.

-relearning how to internet
+Relearning how to internet

 My current-day interaction with the internet seems to contain ever fewer of these portholes and chance encounters.
 If the internet is a superhighway, it feels like there are fewer exits, and you’re expected to keep traveling to the same places over and over again, based on your past behavior (and purchasing history).
 In fact, the highway always seems to loop back around to your own neighborhood.
 Meanwhile, other people also have their own set routes, which don’t share anything with yours, and you never run into each other.

 I don’t want to totally disavow that sentiment, but after the election, this metaphor sort of fell apart for me.
 The reason we don’t have dining cars on the internet is in part because interaction online is qualitatively different from sitting across from someone at a very small table, in a confined space where you literally cannot leave.
-When I found myself later wondering how our conversation would have gone had we looked less white (I’m half Asian but it’s not obvious to some people), or had we been a gay couple, the importance of the in-person element became clear.
+Later, when I found myself wondering how our conversation would have gone had we looked less white (I’m half Asian but it’s not obvious to some people), or had we been a gay couple, the importance of the in-person element became clear.
 The man and his grandson would have probably still had to look us in the eye and interact with us politely, even if they didn’t want to, and vice versa.
 In a real and physical sense, we had to acknowledge each other.
-Online, in the comments section of some article, it may have been very different.
+Online, in the comments section of some article, it may have turned out very different.

-In light of this, what I was suggesting in my talk — more randomness, more holes in space, more chance conversations with strangers — began to feel not necessarily wrong but naive or incomplete.
+In light of this, what I was originally suggesting — more randomness, more holes in space, more chance conversations with strangers — began to feel not necessarily wrong but naive or incomplete.
 That’s because it leaves out a really important factor of online interaction, which is the internet’s ability to abstract and anonymize people, solidifying your own universe instead of getting you outside of it.
 My suggestion leaves out misogynist trolls (who, more than anyone, *love* talking to strangers) and racist subreddits (which gymnast Kerri Strug most definitely would not have enjoyed).
 It makes a lot of assumptions about the types of connections you can make, and the shared reality those connections would necessarily be based in.

-Just after the election, the first reactions my students described to me were of horror: horror that the reality the internet had been showing them was not consonant with other realities, and that those realities outnumbered ours.
-They felt like they’d been surrounded by ghosts that they couldn’t see.
+Just after the election, the first reactions my students described to me were of horror: horror that the reality the internet had shown them was not consonant with other realities, and that those realities outnumbered ours.
+They felt like they’d been surrounded by ghosts they couldn’t see.
 Perversely, the hyper-acceleration of a certain kind of connection has led to the deepest disconnection possible; social media in particular has created a haphazard, uneven topography across which lateral connections have become ever more difficult.
 As Joe put it in a conversation the other day, the “we just need to talk more” argument relies on the premise that if people just have the right information, they’ll come around.
 But it’s become clear that some of them won’t come around.
 There are facts, and then there are beliefs.
 One of those is having a heyday right now, and the internet is helping.

 So, instead of ending with the train story, I will end with a different example of connection.
 In BANGED (the Interview), the artist Angela Washko negotiated a Skype interview with Roosh V, a slimy pickup artist and “the web’s most infamous misogynist.”
 Her essay on the experience describes how she’d “hoped to understand how [Roosh] and his increasingly visible community have constructed their worldview in opposition to feminism and the growing independence of women, and, in turn, ask him to have empathy for those whose experiences he does not identify with.”
 But during the interview, she realized that this was “an unrealistic goal” and that “though mostly polite and extremely generous with his time, Roosh appeared unable to acknowledge that I might be qualified to think autonomously or be well-regarded in my field.”
 Throughout the interview, Roosh draws upon his own sense of logic, science, and objectivity.
 For him, Washko is simply wrong in ways she can’t even see, and no amount of debate, cajoling, or empathy will change that.